cststack/k8comp/README.md

                                         This will have priority over hiera value.
 Is not mandatory to be specified.
                                         The format is variable=value.
+-b | --branch <variable> :              Specify a branch from where to do the deployment.
+                                        It requires k8comp_environments to be enabled
 ```

 ### Main variables mapping